In 1993, I purchased my first Christian-music album, DC Talk's Free at Last.

 The Elements really came out of this time where I was waking up in the mornings, having my reflection time, reading the Bible and walking out the door ready to go.
 But by the end of the day, I was coming in dragging, feeling beat down in the spirit.
 It just felt like most things out there were working against the man I wanted to be, against the husband and father I wanted to be.

 There's this push to be prideful, not to be loyal and kindhearted, not to stand firm in beliefs.
 The Elements is really about not falling into these traps.
 It's about making people aware of what helped me overcome these things in my life.
 It's about getting geared up.

 You took a three-year break between this album and your last.
 How did you use that time?

-I took that time to make things important that are important, family and giving back.
-We raised 11 million dollars for our faith-based school, where 50 percent of the students are on scholarship.
+I took that time to make things important that are important — family and giving back.
+We raised $11 million for our faith-based school, where 50 percent of the students are on scholarship.
 I took more time to write.